wojtha/mouse_melon/README.md

   # Steps shared via modules
   include CommonSteps

-  scenario 'Without gherkin' do
+  scenario 'Steps as methods' do
     given_is_defined
     when_is_defined
     then_is_defined
   end

-  scenario 'Gherkin steps as symbols' do
+  scenario 'Steps as symbols' do
     Given :given_is_defined
      When :when_is_defined
      Then :then_is_defined
   end

-  scenario 'Gherkin steps as strings' do
+  scenario 'Steps as strings' do
     Given 'given is defined'
      When 'when is defined'
      Then 'then is defined'